WebAssembly/spec/md-proto/WebAssembly.md

 A *table* is similar to a [linear-memory] space whose elements, instead of being bytes, are opaque values of a particular *table element type*.
-Currently the only valid element type is "anyfunc", meaning a function with any signature.
-A table of "anyfunc" is used as the index space for [indirect calls](#call-indirect).
+Currently the only valid element type is `"anyfunc"`, meaning a function with any signature.
+A table of `"anyfunc"` is used as the index space for [indirect calls](#call-indirect).

 Tables can be [defined by a module](#table-section) or